ahmades/ChemTools/README.md

 - [fmt](https://github.com/fmtlib/fmt) for formatting,
 - [Catch2](https://github.com/catchorg/Catch2) for testing,
 - [spdlog](https://github.com/gabime/spdlog) for logging (coming soon),
-- Pyton C API, and
+- Python C API, and
 - various Boost libraries.

 ## Platforms
 Chemtools is developed and tested under Linux.
-Build tested with GCC versions 7.3.0 and 11.2.0.
+Build tested with GCC versions 7.3.0 and 11.2.0 and CMake version 3.20.2.

 ## Documentation
 Documentation will be made available as soon some basic applications are published.